A college-prep survey of significant, beautiful literature

 British Literature 630 also prepares students for the AP* exam.
 Colleges often award credit to students who do well on the exam.

 The AP English Literature Exam requires students to understand literary terms, analyze poetry, know a few literary works in depth and write compelling literary analysis.
 This course specifically equips them in all these skills.
-For additional help we recommend Cracking the AP English Literature Exam.

 Combine 630 with other courses